fzakaria/fzakaria.com/_posts/2022-03-14-shrinkwrap-taming-dyamic-shared-objects.md

 > For a different approach to this problem, check out [this blog post](https://guix.gnu.org/blog/2021/taming-the-stat-storm-with-a-loader-cache/) by the Guix developers.

 The number of dependencies needed for a particular binary transitively, and the `RUNPATH` can vary greatly.
-For instance, *emacs* lists 36 directories in it’s RUNPATH and requires 103 dependencies to be resolved.
-The result is that the dynamic linker must attempt potentially 3600 filesystem operations to resolve the needed dependencies **every time the process is started**.
+For instance, *emacs* lists 36 directories in it’s `RUNPATH` and requires 103 dependencies to be resolved.

+The result is that the dynamic linker must attempt potentially 3600 filesystem operations (openat or stat) to resolve the needed dependencies **every time the process is started**.

 🐌 This exorbitant cost can be made worse if the store itself resides on a shared filesystem such as NFS. 🐌